belzetrigger/domoticz-FritzBox/README.md

 ## Summary
 This is a virtual hardware plugin that adds information about your Fritz!Box.
 Therefore it generates two sensors.
-One alert sensor.
+* One alert sensor.
 Showing the status of the connection.
-One switch, showing if connection is established.
+* One switch, showing if connection is established.
-This plugin only works with Fritz Box.

-This plugin is open source.
+This plugin only works with Fritz Box and is open source.

-This is more or less just a wrapper around python lib [fritzconnection](https://github.com/kbr/fritzconnection) from Klaus Bremer.
+It is more or less just a wrapper around python lib [fritzconnection](https://github.com/kbr/fritzconnection) from Klaus Bremer.
 Icons used are from [DomoticzIcons](https://drive.google.com/folderview?id=0B-ZLFoCiqzMRSkFaaWdHV1Qxbm8&usp=sharing) see [Domoticz Wiki](https://www.domoticz.com/wiki/Custom_icons_for_webinterface)